-- 62. The Council aims to use its resources efficiently, effectively and economically. - 63.
+The Council aims to use its resources efficiently, effectively and economically.

 The Council has a robust set of documentation to provide guidance and advice to Members and officers to ensure that Procurement is carried out in an effective and ethical manner.
-This documentation includes Contract Procedure Rules and a Contract Management Toolkit.
+This documentation includes The Procurement Strategy, Contract Procedure Rules and a Contract Management Toolkit.
 These documents are regularly reviewed to reflect changes in policy and legislation.
+During 2024/25, each of these documents were updated to incorporate legislation changes introduced by the Procurement Act 2023, which went live in February 2025.